planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ## Vehicles

-Cars, airplanes, tanks, and bulldozers have ratings for their ease of handling, maximum speed, and FRAME.
+Cars, airplanes, tanks, and bulldozers are great fun to destroy.
+If they don’t finish an adventure as burnt-out wrecks, you may be doing it wrong.
+Until then, they have ratings for their ease of handling, maximum speed, and FRAME.
 When necessary, the driver or pilot Checks their Concept vs. their current Speed.

 -   **Handling**: how easily it turns compared to others of its class.
 The modifier adds to the relevant Concept on Checks to control it.
 -   **Speed**: how fast it can go.
 This affects the Move and Race Actions in slightly different ways.
 Current Speed acts as a Move in Zones and as a substitute POISE score.